anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 >   : the YANG module SID value that defines the extension per {{voucher-ext}}.

 Each extension MUST follow the rules specified in this specification.
-As is usual, the IANA issues early allocations in accordance with {{!RFC7120}}.

 Note that the SID module value is allocated as part of a {{CORESID}} process.
 This may be from a SID range managed by IANA, or from any other MegaRange.
 Future work may allow for PEN based allocations.
 IANA does not need to separately allocate a SID value for this column.

 Extension name strings for standards track documents are single words, given by the YANG Module Name.
 They do not contain dots.

 For vendor proprietary extensions, the string SHOULD be made unique by putting the extension name in the form a fully-qualified domain name (FQDN) {{?RFC3696}}, such as "fuubar.example.com"

 Vendor proprietary extensions do not need to be registered with IANA, but vendors MAY do so.